mlc-mlapis/docs/src/documentation/overview/projects-and-services-structure.md

 Technically, the project balancer is a Layer 3 balancer (establishing connections only on the transport layer, i.e., TCP, UDP).
 An independent **scaling controller** monitors and controls [vertical scaling](/documentation/automatic-scaling/how-automatic-scaling-works.html#vertical-scaling) (vCPU, RAM, Disk) for both project balancer container.
 An independent **repair controller** is then responsible for removing any container that exhibit abnormal behavior and subsequently replacing them with new one.

 This ensures a high degree of reliability and stability for all traffic at any time.
 Each of them runs in a different container located on a **different physical machine**.
 An independent **activity controller** continuously monitors critical operating parameters of both project balancers.
 If the currently active instance shows any abnormalities, the running standby backup gets activated instead.
 From an external perspective, this change is not noticeable in any way.

+You can also see details regarding the two remaining project core controllers.
+The **statistics one** is used for storing metrics of operational parameters of all project and service containers, and the **logger one** for recording all events.
+The legend can help you orient yourself.

 ![Without external access](./images/Zerops-Project-Core-Detail-NoAccess.png "Project without external access")
 :::